Yinghui-Wei-team/copula-survival-model-correlation/README.txt

 recreated.
 The resulting table will be saved as a data frame with name: 'Table X'.
 To reduce the running time of the simulations, 'runs', describing the number of times each simulation will be run, can be reduced from 1000.

-An extended version of this supplement including all pre-computed simulation results is available at https://osf.io/btcah (DOI: 10.17605/OSF.IO/73J4B).

 References:

 Fu H, et al. 2013.
 Joint modeling of progression‐free survival and overall survival by a Bayesian normal induced copula